PaulMcClernan/OpenXTalk-GMIDILib/README.md

 DrumKit Drum Note Names (GM2/GS standard kit, I will add other GM2/GS kit variations in the future)

 Standard Controllers / Channel Mode Message Names

+NOTE:
+  MIDI has no real flats or sharps, nor does most keyboard instrument tuning (since the harpsichord was invented?).
+In modern times you would probably need a fretless type string instrument (and superhuman pitch detection skill to actually know) to play the diffence between a sharp or a flat.
+The frequencies produced are actually somewhere between sharp and flat.
+MIDI (and Keyboard instrument tuning way before that) protocols was designed that way back in the early 1980s.
+One could acheive the proper frequencies using MIDI pitchbend messages.